needle-mirror/com.unity.netcode/Documentation~/ghostfield-synchronize.md

 }
 ```

-For a buffer to be serialized, the buffer itself must be declared as `public`.
-Only `public` members of the buffer can be serialized.
-Adding `[GhostField]` to a `private` member has no effect.

 You can use the [`SendData` property](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.GhostFieldAttribute.html#Unity_NetCode_GhostFieldAttribute_SendData) to skip serialization and replication of a field, which means that:

 - The value of the fields that aren't replicated are never altered.
 - For new buffer elements, their content isn't set to default and the content is undefined (can be any value).

 Dynamic buffer fields don't support [`SmoothingAction`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.SmoothingAction.html) so the `GhostFieldAttribute.Smoothing` and `GhostFieldAttribute.MaxSmoothingDistance` properties are ignored on buffers.